 All the I ndependent Directo rs have given dec larations required under Section 149(7)of the Companies Act 2013 confirming that they meet the criteria of independence underSection 149(6) of the Companies Act 2013 which were duly received by the Company

 Particulars of loans guarantees and investments

-The particulars of loans made by the Company are furnished in Notes 13 & 17 of theNotes to the Financial Statements.
+The particulars of loans made by the Company are covered in Notes 4 & 12 of theNotes to the Financial Statements.

 The Company has not given any guarantee.

 Particulars of investments made by the Company is given in Note 3 of the Notes to theFinancial Statements.

 The particulars of contracts or arrangements made with related parties is attached tothis Report as Annexuie B.

 The financial statements for the year ended 31st March 2018 are the first financialstatements of the Company under Indian Accounting Standards.
 Comparative figures relatingto previous year and on the date of transition i.e. 1st April 2016 have also beenprepared in accordance with the Ind AS.